yeungda/tourist/README.markdown

 * What is not yet covered, and what is the best journey to cover it with?

 # how do you model system state changes?
+# do we need sub states?

+## Strategy

+100% coverage in one journey?

+for happy path only
+* map states
+* map transitions
+* build journey

+for error cases
+* map states
+* map transitions
+* build journeys

+for multiple ways of doing things
+* build journeys